Doishy/Doomsday-Codex/misc/Puzzles_CH3.md

 - Your life: 18
 - Opponent has an Ancient Tomb and Island untapped, a Grindstone and two Goblin Welders without summoning sickness, no other relevant interaction.
 - Win this turn

+### CH3.E

+- In play:  Island, Polluted Delta
+- In hand:  Burning Wish, Dark Ritual, Gitaxian Probe, Lion's Eye Diamond, Lotus Petal, Lotus Petal
+- Opponent's Life: 32
+- Your life: 6
+- Opponent has a Ground Seal and Lotus Petal in play, a Chain of Vapor in hand, no other relevant interaction.
+You have no land drop for turn.
+- Win this turn

+### CH3.E Tier 2

+- In play:  Island, Polluted Delta
+- In hand:  Burning Wish, Dark Ritual, Gitaxian Probe, Lion's Eye Diamond, Lotus Petal, Lotus Petal
+- Opponent's Life: 32
+- Your life: 6
+- Opponent has a Ground Seal and Lotus Petal in play, a Chain of Vapor in hand, no other relevant interaction.
+You have no land drop for turn.
+Laboratory Maniac is exiled.
+- Win this turn

 ### Prelate on 2 puzzle....chain of vapor for storm?